 About OSE Lab

-The Open Source Economics Laboratory (OSE Lab) was founded by Richard Evans in January 2017 at the University of Chicago thanks to a generous five-year grant from the Charles Koch Foundation.
+The Open Source Economics Laboratory (OSE Lab) was founded by Richard Evans in January 2017 at the University of Chicago thanks to a generous three-year grant from the Charles Koch Foundation.
 The OSE Lab has a five-point mission that involves supporting open source, open access teaching, research, and policy tools.

 - Create open access training material for computational economics